learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 They exist!
 However, they still contain null values.
-We need to replace all null values with a string that will represent all missing values.
-This is easy enough for us--we can just use the `replace()` method or the `fillna()` method on each column and replace `NaN` with `"NaN"`.
+You need to replace all null values with a string that will represent all missing values.
+Use the `replace()` method or the `fillna()` method on each column and replace `NaN` with `"NaN"`.

 In the cell below, replace all missing values inside our `binned_markdown` columns with the string `"NaN"`.